Hazardous materials endorsement/

 What will the Iowa procedure be?The security threat assessment is now initiated through the Hazardous Material Endorsement Enrollment website, not at the driver license station.

 Step 1 - Filling out the application

 What will the cost be?Included with the application process is the payment of a $86.50 fee.
-There are three forms of payment accepted: credit card, eCheck and money order.
-You can pay by credit card directly on the website or by providing the information to the operator at the HazPrint help desk.
+You may pay by credit/debit card or eCheck (must be a company or business check) directly on the website or by providing this information to the operator at the Help Desk.
 Electronic payments are the most secure and convenient and will save time at the fingerprint collection site.
-For those drivers who choose not to pay electronically, the driver must bring a money order in the amount of $86.50, made out to Integrated Biometric Technology, LLC (TSA's agent for the HazPrint Program), to the fingerprint collection site.
+For those drivers who choose not to pay electronically, the driver must bring a money order in the amount of $86.50, made out to MorphoTrust USA, to the fingerprint collection site.
 Remember, whatever payment method is chosen, you must complete the application online or by calling the help desk in advance of being fingerprinted, as the fingerprint collection site cannot fingerprint a driver who has not completed the HAZPRINT application and paid the $86.50 fee.